stevegrunwell/technical-debt/slides.md

 * At one point or another, many organizations may feel they have to write every part of their stack
 * Do you really want to maintain your own authentication library?
 Or logging system?
-* Where possible, leverage the tools provided by your framework or other third-party libraries
+* Where possible, leverage the tools provided by your framework or other (trusted) third-party libraries
-    - Dramatically reduces maintenance burden, benefit from existing art
+    * Dramatically reduces maintenance burden, benefit from existing art
-    - Adapter pattern (discussed earlier) enables you to more-easily change implementations later, if needed

 ----